lionelc/documentdb/docs/v1/rbac-public-design.md

 ### Custom Roles

-Unlike the compatible DB which supports both Users and Roles, PG only supports Roles.
+Unlike the CDB which supports both Users and Roles, PG only supports Roles.
 Users in PG are Roles with LOGIN privilege.

 1. createRole
 2. dropRole